HealthMarch 25, 2026

 Vitamin D Drops: Do Breastfed Babies Really Need Them?

-Yes, breastfed babies really need Vitamin D drops.
-Major health organizations like the American Academy of Pediatrics (AAP) and CDC recommend 400 IU daily starting soon after birth because breast milk alone provides insufficient vitamin D (typically just 5-80 IU per liter), leaving infants at risk of deficiency without sun exposure or supplements.1 2 3
+Yes, breastfed babies really need vitamin D drops.
+Major health organizations like the CDC, American Academy of Pediatrics (AAP), and Dietary Guidelines recommend 400 IU daily starting shortly after birth, as breast milk alone provides insufficient vitamin D to prevent deficiency and support bone health.1 3 6

 Understanding the Science Behind Vitamin D Needs